theteamaker/chii/README.md

 # Chii - twin's Cool Bot for Amazon Polly

-A bot designed to let Mizuki be heard once again.
+A bot designed to let Mizuki be heard once again. **Also, Nightcore!**

 **Unfortunately**, I can't give out the link to my instance of this bot.
 The AWS Polly API's limits aren't especially forgiving, and paying for Mizuki isn't something I'm up for.